 ICD spokesman Moses Dlamini said the department would investigate the matter, and urged the National Director of Public Prosecution to prosecute if investigators could prove a case against them.

-On Friday night, Gauteng MEC for Community Safety Faith Mazibuko condemned the rapes, saying if the officers were responsible, they had to be punished.
+Last night, Gauteng MEC for Community Safety Faith Mazibuko condemned the rapes, saying if the officers were responsible, they had to be punished.

-On Friday night her spokesman, Thapelo Moiloa, said the department needed to emphasise that the abuse of women and children was not acceptable.
+Last night, her spokesman, Thapelo Moiloa, said the department needed to emphasise that the abuse of women and children was not acceptable.
 “We have appealed to victims not to come out during 16 Days (of No Violence Against Women and Children), but throughout the year to report their cases.”

 He said the MEC and her officials had been speaking to women across the province on their rights and how not to become victims.